-In Japan, everyone is required to join either the National Health Insurance Program or the Workers’ Health Insurance Program.
+People who stay in Japan for three months or more are required to join either the National Health Insurance Program or the Workers' Health Insurance Program.

 The Workers' Health Insurance Program is a plan whereby employees are insured through their employers.